 Peel and Stick (Self-adhesive) wallpaper is also decorative in front, and it has an adhesive in the back and can range in thicknesses from thin to thick.
 The wallpaper quality is usually more durable similar to traditional wallpaper.
 It also has a pretty pattern that can easily match up with another roll to make a continuous pattern on the wall or object.
 The prices are higher than the vinyl shelf liner paper.

-Both do not need glue and is super easy to adhere to any of your projects.
+Both do not need glue and are super easy to adhere to any of your projects.
 Both can be used in a rental space.
 (Note: try the material out on a small area of the wall before doing an entire wall).
 Purchase it all the rolls at the same time.
 Your odds are better that you get the same dye lot and will not have an issue with colors being off.
 You can find both of them in a variety of home improvement and home decor stores, like Lowes, Home Depot, Wayfair.
 And, even Dollar Tree (affiliate) has some peel and stick wallpaper for your home!

 Both products do well with these cutting tools.
 The best cutting products I found for cutting all these types of material are an X-Acto knife, scissors, and a T-square straight edge.
 Below are some I found on Amazon.com(affiliate).